 Ground cover can be achieved in a number of different ways.
 A common method is through mulching; the benefits of mulching have been discussed endlessly in our blog and you can read more about it here.
 Mulching adds a quality looking finish to soil that additionally protects from frost, retains moisture and adds nutrients to the soil.
 A similar quality finish can be achieved from aggregate, although without the nutrient quality.

 This technique can add a great finishing touch to a landscape without breaking the bank.

 Finally and one of the more drastic finishing touches that can hugely improve a landscape’s ability to impress the client is lighting.
 Strategically placed, quality lighting (whilst it can be a little pricey), transforms an environment from one that’s functional, to one that’s enjoyable even through the evening.

 The quality focal pieces that draw a visitor’s attention should be accented with lighting, even coloured to match the terrain’s aesthetic.
-Borders, be them walls or paths, can highlighted both for functionally and to showcase the design even in darker lighting.
+Borders, be them walls or paths, can be highlighted both for functionally and to showcase the design even in darker lighting.
 It’s all about adding ambience.

-Quality and strategic lighting allows the visitor to enjoy the evening in the space, not be forced inside when the sun goes down.
+Quality and strategic lighting allow the visitor to enjoy the evening in the space, not be forced inside when the sun goes down.
 By adding lighting, you’re playing on the visitor/owner’s want to be able to entertain and impress visitors with evening parties and get-togethers.